makgill/deryk/_bitcoinhumour/talk-to-sec.md

 phone number to listen to my voice mail message or the SEC's front desk at (212-336-1100) and ask to be connected to my line.

+---

-Subject: Message for Mircea Popescu from U.S. SEC
+Subject: Message for Mircea Popescu from U.S. SEC<br>
-From: "'officeoffice
+From: "'officeoffice<br>
-Date: Sat, February 15, 2014 2:37 am
+Date: Sat, February 15, 2014 2:37 am<br>
 To: "Waxman, Daphna A."waxman

 Perhaps we misunderstand each other.
 Should you wish to establish your authority on the